 2010 World Monuments Watch addresses threats to site

 Chankillo was included on the 2010 World Monuments Watch to raise awareness of the threats facing the site.
 Strong winds, humidity, and temperature fluctuations in the rough desert climate, as well as earthquakes, have caused erosion, loss of mortar, and weakening of the stone masonry elements of the site.
 As a result, multiple stones have become dislodged, causing structural instability and the gradual collapse of walls.

 After inclusion on the 2010 Watch, WMF supported the Chankillo Revalorization and Sustainable Development Project, partnering with the Instituto de Investigaciones Arqueológicas (IDARQ), and the Ministry of Culture of Peru.
 The project received financial support from the ANTAMINA mining company, Asociación Ancash, the British Peruvian Cultural Institute, OHL, the Provincial Municipality of Casma, and the U.S.-based Selz Foundation.

 Since 2011, the project team has been undertaking excavations to research and document the site, and to establish the legal delimitation of the site.
 A social component of the program, called Public Archaeology, involved community members and other stakeholders through workshops, polls, and focus groups with the goal of determining long-term management and educational proposals.
-In January 2013, Chankillo was included on Peru’s Tentative List for inscription on the UNESCO World Heritage List, due in part to our project there.
+In January 2013, Chankillo was included on Peru’s Tentative List for inscription on the UNESCO World Heritage List, due in part to WMF's project there.